All Episodes

 The O Network and all that, and nobody cared.

-It never amounted to Hill of Bean.
+It never amounted to Hillabin.

-And then they put Rosie O'Donnell on the Oprah.
+And then they put Rosie O'Donnell on the Oprah, and that didn't make it.

-For however many years she did it with just over the top incomparable, nobody even close ratings.
+For however many years she did it, with just over-the-top incomparable, nobody even close ratings.

-And then a year after she's gone, put her back on the air, and nobody watches.
+And then a year after she's gone, put her back on the air and nobody watches.

 How does that happen?

-What does that maybe mean about the over the air television show's ratings?
+What does that maybe mean about the over-the-air television shows ratings?

-Just asking.
+Just asking, just asking.

 But anyway, that's just a sidebar question, a think piece.